 The embedded gateway must support FirstNet, 4G/LTE wireless connectivity to enable a connected ambulance so that the EMS vehicle can serve as the hub between first responders and the hospitals.
-The results of preliminary diagnose in the ambulance can be transferred to the hospitals so that doctors can conduct pre-surgical preparations.
+The results of the preliminary diagnose in the ambulance can be transferred to the hospitals so that doctors can conduct pre-surgical preparations.

 - Expansion Socket

-Since bandwidth is critical for connected ambulance, the embedded gateway shall offer mini-PCIe sockets for bandwidth expansion modules, such as 4G/LTE or WiFi modules so that multiple WAN links can be provided for broader bandwidth and robust connectivity, which is critical for medical applications.
+Since bandwidth is critical for the connected ambulance, the embedded gateway shall offer mini-PCIe sockets for bandwidth expansion modules, such as 4G/LTE or WiFi modules so that multiple WAN links can be provided for broader bandwidth and robust connectivity, which is critical for medical applications.

 - Optional Controller Area Network (CAN bus)

-CAN bus is data transmission network channel between vehicle systems and subsystems.
+CAN bus is a data transmission network channel between vehicle systems and subsystems.
 CAN bus is mainly used for vehicle diagnose, and for EMS vehicles, like ambulances, vehicle diagnosis is crucial for public safety.

 To address the networking challenges for first responders, Lanner introduces its V3S, a Milestone® certified in-vehicle computer powered by Intel® Atom™ x7-E3950 quad-core processor to support Ultra-HD (4K) resolution, improved memory bandwidth and GPU performance.
-In addition, the processor is designed to operate under extreme temperature range.
+In addition, the processor is designed to operate under extreme temperature ranges.

 Lanner’s V3S features multiple I/O connectors for peripheral devices, including 2x serial COM ports, 2x DVI-D video output, USB, Digital I/O, 6 x RJ-45 GbE ports (4 of them are PoE enabled) and a removable 2.5” drive bay.

-For wireless connectivity, V3S comes with two mini-PCIe sockets, one for the 4G/LTE module and the other with dual SIM card reader that supports 3G/4G/LTE cellular communications.
+For wireless connectivity, V3S comes with two mini-PCIe sockets, one for the 4G/LTE module and the other with a dual SIM card reader that supports 3G/4G/LTE cellular communications.
 V3S is expandable through LTE radio modules PGN-300 and PGN-600.
 The latter is particularly ideal for first responders as it supports FirstNet and CBRS.